AppHubPlatform/apphub/README.md

 AppHub lets you instantly update React Native apps without resubmitting to the App Store.

-Special thanks to [Alex Akers](https://github.com/a2) and [Ben Edelstein](https://github.com/benthehenten) for their contributions to the library!
+Special thanks to [BrowserStack](https://www.browserstack.com) by providing generous testing support and resources.

 #### Features